Become a Trusted Advisor to Your Clients

-Then create packages that include advisory meetings.
+Then create packages which include advisory meetings.
 Next, shift from hourly billing to value based pricing.

 Finally, get ready to attract clients who appreciate your insight.

-A move like this will challenge your current beliefs and values.
-Confidence is often the biggest roadblock.
+A move like this challenges your current beliefs and values.
+Lack of confidence is often the biggest roadblock.
 Is your mindset open to this change?
 The advantages of adding a client experience strategy and becoming a trusted advisor extends beyond the obvious.
 You’ll grow personally and professionally with this move.

 Shifting the base of your business from operations and compliance to serving as a trusted advisor requires a change in mindset.
-This shift can challenge entrepreneurs who base their business on tactics and operations.
+This shift can challenge accounting professionals who base their business on compliance and reporting.

 Follow these recommendations to step up as a trusted advisor.
 Discover how to get paid for work you currently give away for free.
 Right NOW claim your FREE RESOURCE to earn more without working more.